 - How you feel afterwards?

-After completing this over the course of a day, or preferably a week if your condition varies day-to-day, you will begin to see a pattern of certain activities you have difficulty completing or need help with.
-You may realise that you’re subconsciously avoiding using your fistula arm to pick up items or that you’ve had to stop and catch your breath several times throughout the day.
+After tracking your activities over the course of a day, or preferably a week if your condition varies day-to-day, you will begin to see a pattern of tasks you have difficulty completing or need help with.
+For example, you may realise that you’re subconsciously avoiding using your fistula arm to pick up items or that you’ve had to stop and catch your breath several times throughout the day.
 This information will help you form a detailed answer to each question in the application form and can be sent as supplementary evidence if you wish.

 Once you have completed your application form and sent off supplementary evidence, you will be given a date for your health assessment.
 For the time being, face-to-face assessments for sickness and disability have been suspended.
 Many people who have made a new claim for PIP have been receiving their assessment in the form of a phone call to prevent further delay to much needed financial support.

-If you’re not satisfied with the result then the first stage of appealing is called a Mandatory Reconsideration (MR), which can be requested over the phone.
+If you’re not satisfied with the result, the first stage of appealing is called a Mandatory Reconsideration (MR), which can be requested over the phone.
 When requesting a MR ask to be sent a copy of the assessor’s report as you will be able to see detailed reasoning behind the decision and will help you discover which additional evidence you’ll need to supply.
-It is strongly recommended that you send further information as to why you disagree with their decision, a letter of support from a clinician or member of your renal team is an excellent example.
+It is strongly recommended that you send further information as to why you disagree with the decision (for example a letter of support from a health professional or member of your renal team).
 The MR process is paper-based and will not require a further health assessment.